xerolinux/XeroWiki/docs/hyprxero.md

 cd HyprXero-git/ && ./install.sh
 ```

 The script will add the **XeroLinux** repository for the toolkit, then go ahead and install **Hyprland** and all required components.
 We did it that way so you can use it as a *Post-Install* script.
 It will also prompt you as to which **AUR-Helper** you want to use for packages coming from there.
 It will work with either `yay` or `paru` so doesn't matter which you choose.

-Below is a list of what's used in this config.
+Just a heads-up: it will **NOT** install any drivers or tools to get your hardware working-that part’s all on you.
+Think of it like a helpful sidekick that sets up your config and gets everything running smoothly, but it won’t handle the hardware magic.
+So, roll up your sleeves and get ready to tinker!

 **🛒 Elements Used :**

 - **Terminal** ➤ Kitty
-- **Editor** ➤ VSCode / Neovim
+- **Editor** ➤ Nano
 - **Wallpaper** ➤ Waypaper
 - **Icons** ➤ Tela Circle Purple
 - **Theme** ➤ Layan-dark